 Cash and Cash Equivalents.
-Cash and cash equivalents include cash, credit card deposits in-transit, and highly liquid debt instruments purchased with a maturity of three months or less.
-Cash and cash equivalents include credit card deposits in-transit of \$2.0 million and \$2.4 million, as of January 31, 2018 and 2017, respectively.
+As of January 31, 2019 and 2018, cash and cash equivalents included cash, credit card deposits in transit, and highly liquid debt instruments purchased with a maturity date of three months or less.
+Credit card deposits in transit included in cash and cash equivalents were \$2.5 million and \$2.0 million as of January 31, 2019 and 2018, respectively.

 Restricted Cash.
-The restricted cash balance as of January 31, 2018 and 2017 includes \$58.1 million and \$75.2 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$27.2 million and \$35.5 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.
+The restricted cash balance as of January 31, 2019 and 2018 includes \$45.3 million and \$58.1 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$12.2 million and \$27.2 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.

 Customer Accounts Receivable.
-Customer accounts receivable reported in the consolidated balance sheet includes total receivables managed, including both those transferred to the VIEs and those not transferred to the VIEs.
+Customer accounts receivable reported in the Consolidated Balance Sheet includes total receivables managed, including both those transferred to the VIEs and those not transferred to the VIEs.
 Customer accounts receivable are recognized at the time the customer takes possession of the product.
-Based on contractual terms, we record the amount of principal and accrued interest on customer receivables that is expected to be collected within the next twelve months in current assets with the remaining balance in long-term assets on the consolidated balance sheet.
+Based on contractual terms, we record the amount of principal and accrued interest on customer receivables that is expected to be collected within the next twelve months in current assets with the remaining balance in long-term assets on the Consolidated Balance Sheet.
 Customer accounts receivable include the net of unamortized deferred fees charged to customers and origination costs.
 Customer receivables are considered delinquent if a payment has not been received on the scheduled due date.
 Accounts that are delinquent more than 209 days as of the end of a month are charged-off against the allowance for doubtful accounts along with interest accrued subsequent to the last payment.

 In an effort to mitigate losses on our accounts receivable, we may make loan modifications to a borrower experiencing financial difficulty.
 In our role as servicer, we may also make modifications to loans held by the VIEs.
-The loan modifications are intended to maximize net cash flow after expenses and avoid the need to repossess collateral or exercise legal remedies available to us.
+The loan modifications are intended to maximize net cash flow after expenses and avoid the need to exercise legal remedies available to us.
 We may extend or "re-age" a portion of our customer accounts, which involves modifying the payment terms to defer a portion of the cash payments due.
 Our re-aging of customer accounts does not change the interest rate or the total principal amount due from the customer and typically does not reduce the monthly contractual payments.
-To a much lesser extent, we may provide the customer the ability to re-age their obligation by refinancing the account, which does not change the interest rate or the total principal amount due from the customer but does reduce the monthly contractual payments and extend the term.
+To a much lesser extent, we may provide the customer the ability to refinance their account, which typically does not change the interest rate or the total principal amount due from the customer but does reduce the monthly contractual payments and extend the term.
 We consider accounts that have been re-aged in excess of three months or refinanced as Troubled Debt Restructurings ("TDR" or "Restructured Accounts").

 Interest Income on Customer Accounts Receivable.
 Interest income, which includes interest income and amortization of deferred fees and origination costs, is recorded using the interest method and is reflected in finance charges and other revenues.
 Typically, interest income is recorded until the customer account is paid off or charged-off, and we provide an allowance for estimated uncollectible interest.
 Any contractual interest income received from customers in excess of the interest income calculated using the interest method is recorded as deferred revenue on our balance sheets.
-At January 31, 2018 and 2017, there were \$12.5 million and \$13.7 million, respectively, of deferred interest included in deferred revenues and other credits and other long-term liabilities.
+At January 31, 2019 and 2018, there were \$11.2 million and \$12.5 million, respectively, of deferred interest included in deferred revenues and other credits and other long-term liabilities.
 The deferred interest will ultimately be brought into income as the accounts pay off or charge-off.